Get Tech Tips

 - Only spend money you have

-- Make due with what you have and save your money to grow
+- Make do with what you have and save your money to grow

 - Hire good people and train them for the skills

-- Price your services wisely so you make a 6% + net profit
+- Price your services wisely so that you make a 6% + net profit

 - Don't confuse markup with gross margin